kawaicutout/simpleFontTool/README.md

 Reference grids are not included; make_references uses Merriweather, Merriweather Sans, IBM Plex (Serif/Sans/Mono), and Aleo to make grids that can be used as references.
 When using Reve, I give a set of 20 grids (various weights and italicization) to give a fairly diverse background.

+Note that diffusion models are nowhere near ready to make production-ready type, so you will need to do fixing by hand.
+Some of this is automatically done by the system, but I primarily made this so that I could whip up a novelty/title font in a couple minutes.

 # Glyph Grid — GF Latin Kernel reference images